Logo

 In July 2005, Lee Iacocca returned to the airwaves as Chrysler's pitchman, along with celebrities such as Jason Alexander and Snoop Dogg, to promote Chrysler's "Employee Pricing Plus" program; the ads reprise the "If you can find a better car, buy it" line, Lee Iacocca's trademark of the 1980s.

-In 1984, Lee Iacocca co-authored an autobiography, titled Lee Iacocca: An Autobiography.
+In 1984, Lee Iacocca co-wrote an autobiography with William Novak: Lee Iacocca: An Autobiography.

 Lee Iacocca donated the proceeds of the book's sales to type 1 diabetes research.

-In 1988, Lee Iacocca co-authored Talking Straight, a book meant as a counterbalance to Akio Morita's Made in Japan, a non-fiction book praising Japan's post-war hard-working culture.
+In 1988, with Sonny Kleinfeld, Lee Iacocca co-authored Talking Straight, a book meant as a counterbalance to Akio Morita's Made in Japan, a non-fiction book praising Japan's post-war hard-working culture.

 Lee Iacocca partnered with producer Pierre Cossette to bring a production of The Will Rogers Follies to Branson, Missouri, in 1994.